 A person will only be lawfully deprived of their liberty if this is in their best interests.
-The person may be vulnerable due to their disabilities, and deprivation of their liberty may be necessary to prevent harm or risk to the person.
-Whether the care arrangements amount to a deprivation of liberty should be assessed and the arrangements must be the least restrictive way of meeting the person’s needs, this is a complex area and specialist legal advice should be sought.
+The person may be vulnerable due to their disabilities, and the deprivation of their liberty may be necessary to prevent harm or risk to the person.
+Whether care arrangements amount to a deprivation of liberty should be assessed and the arrangements must be the least restrictive way of meeting the person’s needs, this is a complex area and specialist legal advice should be sought.

 Does it matter where the person is receiving the care?

-A deprivation of liberty can exist in a hospital, care home, supported accommodation placement and even at home.
+A deprivation of liberty can exist in a hospital, care home, nursing home, supported accommodation placement or even at home.

 A deprivation of liberty may exist where:

 - The person lacks mental capacity to consent to their care arrangements.

 - The care is imputable to the state - what does this mean?
 This means that the care is arranged, funded or provided by a public body such as a local authority or the NHS.

 - The person is under continuous supervision and control - for example, the person needs to be continually supervised as there would be a risk to their safety if left alone.

 - The person is not free to leave - a person may be subject to physical restrictions such as locked doors, or would be prevented from leaving/brought back if they decided to leave.